 Influenza and pneumonia have some common symptoms, but they are not the same.
 Knowing which illness is which will help you get timely, appropriate care and avoid complications.

 When you find yourself coughing and running a fever, flu or pneumonia could be responsible.
 To get the treatment you need, and lower the risk of serious complications from either condition, it is important to understand the differences between flu versus pneumonia symptoms.
 The causes can differ as well.
 Flu is caused by viruses, but pneumonia can be caused by viruses, bacteria, or fungi.
-In addition, pneumonia can develop as a flu complication.
+Also, pneumonia can develop as a flu complication.

 You can run a fever with either flu or pneumonia, but lowered body temperatures may be experienced by people with weakened immune systems, and by seniors 65 and older.
 If you develop a fever, 100.4° or higher is common with the flu—but it should last for 48 hours or less.
-If your fever climbs to 102° or higher, and lasts longer, you may have pneumonia.
+If your fever climbs to 102° or higher and lasts longer, you may have pneumonia.
 Both illnesses cause chills and sweating.

 Soreness and Pain